skramm/homog2d/manual.md

 Homogr h3b = h2*h1; // first, rotation, then translation
 ```

-- But you can also add some transformation to a given matrix:
+- But you can also used "chained syntax":
 ```
-Homogr h; // unit transformation h.setTranslation(3,4);
-h.addRotation( 45. * M_PI / 180.); // 45° rotation
+Homogr h; // unit transformation h.addTranslation(3,4).addRotation( 45. * M_PI / 180.).addTranslation(-3,-4);
 ```

-- You can also access individual values of the matrix:
+- You can access individual values of the matrix:
 ```
 h.setValue( 0, 0, 3.14 );
 auto v = h.getValue( 0, 0 ); // 3.14